 2 – Masonic Temple

 When the Masonic Temple was built in 1926 it was meant to be the meeting place for the fraternity members.
 The Freemasons used one of the rooms as a gentleman’s club, while a host of events took place in the four different ballrooms.
 The building, which stands 10 stories high, served the members of the Masonic fraternity for decades.
 In more than 90 years, the Fort Wayne Masonic Temple has not been without stories of ghosts.
-People claim to have seen and heard the ghost of a young man who apparently died during a Masonic ritual.
+People claim to have seen and heard the ghost of a young man who’s identity is unknown.
 Witnesses say the ghost causes a great deal of mischief, enjoys slamming doors, and switching lights off and on.

 1 – Wells Street Bridge

 The Wells Street Bridge has been around more than 100 years as it was built in 1884.
 Today the bridge is a piece of history and considered a historic landmark.
 According to countless tales the Wells Street Bridge is not just a piece of history it is among the many haunted places in Fort Wayne.
 Unlike many of the ghosts and apparitions located at other haunted destinations, the rumored ghost at the Wells Street Bridge is a dog.
 That is correct people who have ridden their bikes across the bridge at night during the winter are believed to see and hear him barking at them.
 The only advice people offer regarding crossing the bridge, if you see a dog, do not stop, keep going.